natallah/methylRADcomp/data/README.txt

-Raw data consists of downsampled Fastq files of undifferentiated (UD) and untreated F9 cells, differentiated (day 4) untreated F9 cells, and differentiated (day 4) cells treated with Pargyline.
+Raw data consists of downsampled FastqQ files, each with 100000 reads randomly selected through reservoir sampling, 150 bp long, with Phred33 qualities.
+Samples are undifferentiated (UD) and untreated F9 cells, differentiated (day 4) untreated F9 cells, and differentiated (day 4) cells treated with Pargyline.

 All data is taken from the publication: